 - 2.10.1 The Working Time Regulations 1998 implement the Working Time Directive (a European Health and Safety provision) into domestic law.
-They are expressly stated to apply to police officers. - 2.10.2 The main rights under the Working Time Regulations are: - a limit of an average of 48 hours a week over a reference period which a worker can be required to work (unless otherwise agreed with the individual); - a limit on night workers' normal hours of work of an average of 8 hours work in 24 (and no more than 8 hours in any 24 during which night work is performed if subject to special hazards or strain);
+They are expressly stated to apply to police officers. - 2.10.2 The main rights under the Working Time Regulations are: - a limit of an average of 48 hours a week over a reference period which a worker can be required to work (unless otherwise agreed with the individual); - a limit on night workers' normal hours of work of an average of 8 hours work in 24 (and no more than 8 hours in any 24 during

-7 A member is held in reserve if he or she is serving away from his or her normal place of duty and is required to stay in a particular, specified place rather than being allowed to return home by reason of the need to be ready for immediate deployment.
+2 A member is held in reserve if he or she is serving away from his or her normal place of duty and is required to stay in a particular, specified place rather than being allowed to return home by reason of the need to be ready for immediate deployment.
 A member is not held in reserve if serving away from his or her normal place of duty only by reason of being on a training course or carrying out routine enquiries.